apache/flink/docs/ops/config.md

 {% include generated/rocks_db_configuration.html %}

-### RocksDB Customized Options
+### RocksDB Configurable Options
-Certain RocksDB configurable options provided by Flink.
+Specific RocksDB configurable options, provided by Flink, to create a corresponding `ConfigurableOptionsFactory`.
-These options have no default values, meaning they are not configured by default from Flink's side and leave them for predefined options and options factory to keep backward compatibility.
-The final RocksDB's option would be chosen through the priority of `OptionsFactory` --> `RocksDBCustomizedOptions` --> `PredefinedOptions`.
+And the created one would be used as default `OptionsFactory` in `RocksDBStateBackend` unless user define a `OptionsFactory` and set via `RocksDBStateBackend.setOptions(optionsFactory)`

-{% include generated/rocks_db_customized_configuration.html %}
+{% include generated/rocks_db_configurable_configuration.html %}

 ### Queryable State